-Healing, personal growth and freedom from pain and suffering comes from many sources.
-As might seem obvious, as therapists, the most common answer that we hear to the question, "What brings you into therapy?" is the answer, "I want to feel better."
-People come for a wide range of reasons.
+Personal growth and freedom from pain and suffering come from many sources.
+As might seem obvious, as therapists, the most common answer that we hear to the question, "What brings you into therapy?" is the answer, "I want to feel," People come for a wide range of reasons.

 Music to Relieve Suffering